rysdev/shuffleFit/README.md

 routines.

-Core exercises using the kettlebell can be substituted with dumbbells for the same effect.
+Core exercises using the kettlebell can be substituted with dumbbells for the same effect

 Registered users have the option to delete their profile from the database.